silverstripe/cwp/docs/en/01_Working_with_projects/13_Centralised_logging.md

 CWP environments will automatically write several log types which can be searched with the `log_type` keyword in Graylog, as long as the project includes the `cwp-core` module.

-* `SilverStripe_log`: standard log output of the Framework, will capture all events occuring after successful Framework bootstrap.
+* `SilverStripe_log`: standard log output of the Framework, will capture all events occurring after successful Framework bootstrap.
 This includes uncaught exceptions and any `SS_Log::log` events.
 * `SilverStripe_audit`: audit trail of security-related events provided by the *silverstripe/auditor* module.
 * `apache`: apache access logs.